Berdan rifle

 The Berdan rifle (винтовка Бердана) is a single-shot rifle created by American engineer and inventor Hiram Berdan in 1868.
 It was the service rifle of the Imperial Russian Army from 1870 when it replaced the Krnka to 1891, when it was replaced by the Mosin–Nagant rifle.
 The gun was widely used in Russia as a hunting weapon, and sporting variants, including shotguns, were produced until the mid-1930s.
 The Russian Berdan I (M1868) and Berdan II (M1870) rifles of .42 caliber are distinct from the Spanish Berdan 15 mm conversion rifles adopted by Spain as the M1857/67 Berdan (and related engineer, artillery & short rifles).

+History

+In February 1866, General Hiram Berdan patented a trapdoor mechanism for firearms and a Berdan-type gun was submitted to the United States Army trials of 1865–6, but it was rejected in favor of the Springfield Model 1866.

+Berdan also developed a hammerless action, using a straight-line striker instead of an external hammer, which was patented in the United States in March 1869.
+Berdan worked closely with Russian officers Colonel A. P. Gorlov and Lieutenant K. I. Gunius (both sent to the US in 1866 to study the breechloader designs being trialed there) on a new design that eventually became the Berdan No. 1 rifle and its 10.6 mm (42 caliber) cartridge.

+In 1869, the Russian Empire ordered a total of 30,000 rifles and 7.5 million 10.6 mm cartridges from Colt, while a slightly modified Berdan trapdoor-action was adopted by Spain in 1867 to convert their old caplock rifles to use metallic cartridges.

+According to E. C. Ezell, Russian plans of locally manufacturing Berdan No. 1 rifles came into a halt when Berdan himself arrived in Saint Petersburg in the spring of 1869 to promote his bolt action No. 2 rifle, which was tested by the Artillery Commission and recommended by the Minister of War Dmitry Milyutin, who ordered the production of No. 1 rifles (out of an order of 60,000 rifles, only 16,575 rifles were produced by Russian arsenals) to be terminated in favor of the No. 2 rifle.
+After some objections from Gorlov, who believed that Berdan's new design was inferior to the No. 1 rifle, new tests with both rifles were conducted and ultimately Milyutin decided on the production of the Model 1870 Berdan (No. 2) rifle.

 Berdan I

 Two different versions of the later single-shot Berdan rifle were adopted as service weapons by Imperial Russia.
 The first version, manufactured by Colt in the US, is known as model 1868, or Berdan I. It is a hammerless "trapdoor" breechblock design, and was manufactured in limited numbers (the contract stipulated 30,000) as a full-length infantry rifle.
 Colt also manufactured a few half-stock Berdan I cavalry carbine prototypes, but these were never adopted for Russian service.
 Colt even produced a few target rifles based on the Berdan I.